zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

  zfs/verbose		Set to false by default, setting to true makes the
 			service produce more output about what it's doing.

- zfs/avoidscrub		Set to true by default, this determines whether
+ zfs/avoidscrub		Set to false by default, this determines whether
 			we should avoid taking snapshots on any pools that have a scrub or resilver in progress.
 			More info in the bugid: